valeriangalliat/blog/2021/11/emoji-variation-selector.md

 > or the registered sequences listed in the [Ideographic Variation Database (IVD)](http://www.unicode.org/ivd/).

-Here, we specifically care about [`emoji-variation-sequences.txt`](http://www.unicode.org/Public/emoji/5.0/emoji-variation-sequences.txt), the other sources not being related emoji.
+Here, we specifically care about [`emoji-variation-sequences.txt`](http://www.unicode.org/Public/emoji/5.0/emoji-variation-sequences.txt), the other sources not being related to emoji.
 This file lists all the symbols that have both a monochrome glyph and a color emoji available.

 It's only for those symbols that we need to append the VS16 code point